alyosha/slack-utils/README.md

 # slack-utils

-WIP collection of Slack scripts/utilities
+WIP collection of utility methods I frequently use in slackbot projects/other slack scripts.